 I live in Kilsyth, am married with three children and one grandson, and support my adult son, Jordan, who has Down’s Syndrome.
 I am a former NHS and Social Work manager, and currently work in market research part time.
 I enjoy travel and jazz music, and am active in outdoor pursuits.

-Patricia Atkinson, Vice Chair
+Derek McLean, Vice Chair

 Susan Young, Treasurer